 - Students are eligible to participate in an internship only after being admitted to the Arts Leadership Undergraduate or Graduate Certificate Program through an application/interview process.

 - All students considering internships meet regularly with Eastman’s internship coordinator, Assistant Director of the Institute for Music Leadership, for careful career/internship counseling before they are placed in an internship.
 Student input is deemed as essential to the placement process.

 - As many internship options as possible are presented to the student to ensure that they are placed in a suitable situation.
-These options include local, senior year internships, as well as summer and post-graduation internships with lengths from 85 hours to 1 full year.
+These options include local, senior year internships, as well as summer internships with lengths from 85 to 120 hours.

 - Great care and attention is taken to make a good match between the intern and the host organization /intern supervisor.

-- All Arts Leadership Interns are paid at least a minimum wage, either through the Eastman School or their host organization.
+- All academic year interns are paid at least a minimum wage, either through the Eastman School or their host organization.
 Summer interns can apply for funding in support of their living expenses while interning.